jyotibikash/apache-kafka-docker/README.md

 cd $KAFKA_HOME
 bin/kafka-topics.sh --create --topic my-first-topic --zookeeper localhost:2181 --partitions 1 --replication-factor 3
 ```
+**NB: --zookeeper can be replaced by --bootstrap-server and point to the brokers e.g. --bootstrap-server localhost:9092**
 ### So what we have done is
 Commands:
    - -- topic: topic name
    - ---zookeeper: zookeeper host:port
    - --partitions: How many partitions each broker will have for parallel processing
-   - --replication-factor: How many copies of data to be kept for fault tolerance
+   - --replication-factor: How many partition copies of data to be kept for fault tolerance [**The number of replication is equal to the number of brokers as each partitions resides inside the broker.**]

 #### So the above command is telling that we want to create a topic which will be having 1 partition across the botstrap server and with 3 replicas.
 This can be verified by the following.
 ```